6 recommended OTC drugs

 • Beta-blockers (bisoprolol, nebivolol) — for specific indications.

-• Fixed combinations — better adherence.
+• Fixed-dose combinations — better adherence.

 OTC and adjuvant supplements